MEET OUR MANAGEMENT TEAM

 Ronnie Allen | Head of Career Recovery

-Recently appointed Head of Career Recovery at Help for Heroes (July 2016), I now lead a team with the vision to deliver a comprehensive career service to the wounded, injured and sick so that we can inspire and support them on their journey outside of the Armed Forces.
-The ultimate aim is to support an individual in achieving a fulfilling, sustainable and purposeful role.
+Today Ronnie leads a team with the vision to deliver a comprehensive career service to the wounded, injured and sick in order to inspire and support them on their journey outside of the Armed Forces.
+Her ultimate aim is to support an individual in achieving a fulfilling, sustainable and purposeful role.

 Martin Colclough | Head of Sports Recovery